desmondwong1215/tp/docs/UserGuide.md

 Allows users to find course by entering the course name.

 **Requirements:**
-* At least one name need to be provided, and not blank.
+* At least one name need to be provided, and not blank (case-insensitive).
+* Multiple names are allowed.

 **Format:** `find_course_by_name <COURSE_NAME>`